Khoder Kaddour: International career

+Through his parents' Lebanese heritage, Kaddour was eligible to represent Lebanon internationally.
+Following his A-League debut in February 2024, Kaddour said that the Lebanon national team had contacted him and remained in contact with him during his subsequent ACL rehabilitation.

-Through his parents' Lebanese heritage, Kaddour became eligible to represent Lebanon internationally.
-He received his first call-up on 13 August 2025 from coach Miodrag Radulović for an unofficial (Note: The match was not considered an official international fixture, as it was played in two 35-minute halves (70 minutes in total).) friendly against Qatar on 26 August, where he scored the only goal in a 1–0 win.
+Kaddour received his first call-up on 13 August 2025 from coach Miodrag Radulović for an unofficial (Note: The match was not considered an official international fixture, as it was played in two 30-minute halves (60 minutes in total).) friendly against Qatar on 24 August.
+He said that he was invited as part of Lebanon's assessment of him, alongside fellow Australian-born Lebanese player Ramy Najjarine.
+Kaddour scored the only goal in a 1–0 win, assisted by Najjarine.
 His official debut came on 8 September 2025, in a 0–0 friendly draw against Indonesia.

+Kaddour was called up to the Lebanon national under-23 team for the 2026 AFC U-23 Asian Cup, held in Saudi Arabia in January 2026.
+He appeared in all three group-stage games for Lebanon.

 Personal life

-Kaddour is of Lebanese descent; his parents are from Halba.
-His favourite football club is Manchester United.
+Kaddour supports Manchester United, and grew up supporting Melbourne Victory.
+Outside football, he works in his family's egg-delivery business.